also known as: Széles-Lonka (HU), Široký Luh (CZ), Shyrokiy Lug (RU), Leh (Yid)

 Other spellings/names for Shyrokyy Luh are Shirukiy Leh, Sirokij Luh, Sirokyluh, Shiroki Lug, Lonka, Luhi and Luh.

-Shyrokyy Luh is located about 21 miles E of Khust (Huszt).
+Shyrokyy Luh is located about twenty-one miles east of Khust (Huszt).

 Jews probably settled in Shyrokyy Luh in the 18th century, but soon left.
 Jews returned to settle here in the early 19th century.